PaperCutSoftware/PaperCutExamples/README.md

 however specific circumstances in your environment may mean that something does not perform as anticipated.
 __Please make sure that you test adequately in your environment__.

+You can find other examples in the PaperCut [Knowledge Base](https://www.papercut.com/kb/Category/API)

 ## Contributions Welcome

 Please feel free to send us pull requests, or if you are not comfortable pull requests, send changes and